uksrc/uksrc.github.io/_posts/2023-04-14-stfc-call-committee-members.md

 - ensure that the activities of the project reflect the UK research community’s interests
 - act as a ‘critical friend’ to the collaboration, providing support and challenge

 The positions on the board are ideally suited for those in astronomy or with a background in digital research infrastructures with strong links to the radio astronomy community.
 However, individuals from cross disciplines are welcome to apply.
+Deadline: 14th May 2023 and [further information is available on STFC's website](https://www.ukri.org/about-us/stfc/how-we-are-governed/advisory-boards/call-for-applications/)

 ---